abichat/abichat.github.io/README.md

 ## Mines Nancy Formation R

-This is lesson Visualisation and other cool things with R I gave at [Mines Nancy](http://mines-nancy.univ-lorraine.fr/) on Decembre 15, 2017.
+This is the lesson Visualisation and other cool things with R I gave at [Mines Nancy](http://mines-nancy.univ-lorraine.fr/) on Decembre 15, 2017.

 * Files:
   * [Glucose](https://mrsn4ke.github.io/Slides/FormationRMines/Glucose.txt)